ruby-compiler-survey/ruby-compiler-survey/rubinius/index.md

 <p class="coderef"><a href="https://github.com/ruby-compiler-survey/rubinius/blob/f69d10f11e6bd74c97dc218022405ac797736cdf/vm/llvm/instructions.cpp#L28-L36">rbx/vm/llvm/instructions.cpp:28-36</a></p>

 A [second approach to implementing the JIT][rbx-second-jit], also in 2008, was to directly generate machine code from the bytecode, in C++, using a [native assembler library developed by Phoenix][rbx-native-assembler].
-This is similar to what for example HotSpot or V8 does, and we believe it's the only time a Ruby JIT has been attempted without any separeate supporting compiler framework.
+This is similar to what for example HotSpot or V8 does, and we believe it's the only time a Ruby JIT has been attempted without any separate supporting compiler framework.

 [rbx-second-jit]: https://github.com/ruby-compiler-survey/rubinius/commit/a2ef6b419fc46122938a086dcb8a556f64f86e1b
 [rbx-native-assembler]: https://github.com/ruby-compiler-survey/rubinius/commit/855846c8850bc22ac1b90e1c5bfbdb5c517efdae